Heralding probability optimization for nonclassical light generated by photon counting measurements on multimode Gaussian states: Single-rail entangled qubits

 \section{Single-rail entangled qubits}

 In this section we apply the formalism to generation of two-mode entangled state

-where $w>0$ is a real parameter.
-This state can be interpreted as entangled state of two single-rail photonic qubits encoded into superpositions of vacuum and single-photon states \cite{Ralphsinglerail}.
-Since the stellar rank of the state (\ref{Phitwomode}) is $2$, detection of two heralding photons is required to generate the state (\ref{Phitwomode}) from input Gaussian state.
-It is easy to see that single heralding mode is not suffiicient and two heralding modes with heralding pattern $(1,1)$ are required.
-We therefore deal with a four-mode state that is divided into two signal modes and two heralding modes.
+where $w$ is a real parameter.
+This state can be interpreted as entangled state of two single-rail photonic qubits encoded into superpositions of vacuum and single-photon states \cite{Ralphsinglerail}. \tcr{Generation of the state (\ref{Phitwomode}) is closely related to generation of heralded single-photon states, correlated photon pairs, and heralded entangled states of two photons \cite{Castelletto2008,Wagenknecht2010,Scott2020,Adam2024,Marcellino2024,Forbes2025,Huang2025}.
+However, for $w\neq 0$ the two-mode state (\ref{Phitwomode}) is not an eigenstate of the total photon number operator.}

+Since the stellar rank of the state (\ref{Phitwomode}) is $2$, detection of two heralding photons is required to generate it from input Gaussian state.
+It is easy to see that a single heralding mode is \tcr{not sufficient} and two heralding modes with heralding pattern $(1,1)$ are required.
+Therefore, the source Gaussian \tcr{state is} a four-mode state that is divided into two signal modes and two heralding modes.
 The corresponding matrices $B$ and $K$ which specify the state read

 If we associate creation operators $\hat{a}^\dagger$ and $\hat{b}^\dagger$ with the signal modes and $\hat{c}_1^\dagger$ and $\hat{c}_2^\dagger$ with the heralding modes, we can explicitly express the source four-mode Gaussian state as